ahillary/onboardingforms/README.md

-A technical challenge to create an interface for a user to input information, aka an onboarding process that includes a series of forms.
+An interface for a user to input information, aka an onboarding process that includes a series of forms.
 Bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) and [redux toolkit](https://redux-toolkit.js.org/) to fulfill front-end requirements.
 Bootstrapped with [express-generator](https://github.com/expressjs/generator) for back-end.
+Pop up alerts use [react-hot-toast](https://react-hot-toast.com/docs)

 To begin testing: